 Project-Based Vouchers.
 RRHA has been very successful at using project-based vouchers ("PBVs") in communities located in high opportunity areas.
-This success continued in 2023, with the issuance of another Request for Proposals for additional PBVs.
+This success continued in 2025, with the issuance of a new Request for Proposals resulting in the award of 170 PBVs across five (5) projects.

 Reference PBV chart (ExhibitB.2-7).